FAQ: Answers to common questions

 * Note that this is easier for Lake class solo, which paddles only 10 km, compared to Lake class Duo and Team, which paddles 18 km.
 River class paddles 25 km.

-A compass and map are mandatory, and you have to be able to find the way yourself.
-But the trail is well marked the whole way – if you keep a look out for the special race ribbons, you shouldn’t go wrong!
+A compass and map are mandatory on the running section, and you have to be able to find the way yourself.
+But the running and biking trails are well marked the whole way.
+Read more below under "The course - Running."

 There are two transitions – one from paddling to running (in Åre) and one from running to biking (in Huså).
 The elite athletes take less than a minute to transition, while other participants take a little more time and even take the opportunity to change clothes etc. Plan your transitions in advance: What will do I need to wear?
 Will I need to eat?
 Plan for mountain weather – it can be tricky!
 If you're lucky Mt. Åreskutan can have summer temperatures, but then again it could be snowing...